 Firms that implement strong recognition programs often see a significant increase in employee engagement and retention.
-Most managers admit to not recognizing staff enough, so it is a good idea to make it a company practice and teach your managers and supervisors effective ways to make employees feel valued.
+Most managers admit to not recognizing staff enough so make it a company practice and teach your managers and supervisors effective ways to make employees feel valued.

 5. Sticky signing bonuses (handcuffs) and benefits